The Soldier & Family Programs staff also assist with many other issues relevant to living in a geographically dispersed environment.

 Leased Government Housing (LGH) Program

-The LGH is a program designed to offset the high costs and difficulty of finding a suitable home while living in a geographically dispersed location.
-Service Members relinquish their basic allowance for housing to the Corps of Engineers who provide housing and utilities to the Service Member.
-Service Members must apply online for the LGH program prior to their arrival at their unit and must meet eligibility requirements.
+LGH is a program designed to offset the high costs and difficulty of finding a suitable home while living in a geographically dispersed location.
+Service members relinquish their basic allowance for housing to the Corps of Engineers who enter into an agreement with the landlord.
+Service members must contact SFP to apply for the LGH program prior to their arrival at their unit and meet eligibility requirements.
 There are a limited number of leases available each year for the LGH program.
-Apply online at https://rfmislgh.usace.army.mil.
+Contact Cadet Command SFP at (502) 624-6238 for further information and to apply.

 Army Family Action Plan (AFAP)

-The Army Family Action Plan ensures the issues of the U.S. Army Cadet Command (USACC) Soldiers & Families are heard.
-Issues can be submitted through www.myarmyonesource.com and will be worked at the lowest level possible.
-Many of the issues brought up by the Cadet Command population can be managed by the Command at Cadet Command Headquarters.
+AFAP is the process for having your voice heard.
+If you have concerns and suggestions for improving an Army service or program, submit those electronically at www.myarmyonesource.com.
+Many of the issues brought up by the Cadet Command population can be managed by Cadet Command Headquarters.
 Issues that aren't fully addressed at the Command level will be elevated to the TRADOC or Department of the Army level annually.

 Family Readiness Groups (FRG)

-Soldier & Family Programs staff are available to assist with starting a FGR, issues brought up by FRGs, and maintaining an effective group.
+SFP staff are available to assist with starting a FRG, issues brought up by FRGs, and maintaining an effective group.

 Family Advocacy Program (FAP)